stat545ubc-2023/Gopal-Khanal-Mini-Data-Analysis/Mini Data Analysis 2/mini-project-2.md

-For this task, I used **flow_sample1A** data because there is good amount of variability in the continuous variable **flow** in extreme_maxmimum category (range:107 m3/sec-466 m3/sec) whereas the exteme_minimum data is too less variable to compare effect of bin width on visualization (range: 3.62 m3/sec- 8.44 m3/sec)
+For this task, I used **flow_sample1A** data because there is good amount of variability in the continuous variable **flow** in extreme_maxmimum category (range:107 m3/sec-466 m3/sec) whereas the extreme_minimum data is too less variable to compare effect of bin width on visualization (range: 3.62 m3/sec- 8.44 m3/sec)

-Because the \*flow”\*\* ranges from 07 m3/sec to 466 m3/sec, I created
+Because the \*flow”\*\* ranges from 107 m3/sec to 466 m3/sec, I created
 three histograms of different bin sizes (10,30, 100 ).
 These histograms shows the frequency of different magnitudes of flow that occured in 109 years from 1909-2018.